Usage docs

 • Payments are handled through Stripe Checkout for secure transaction processing.

 • Canceling Pro schedules cancellation at period end; Pro access remains active until that date.
+Terminal subscription states downgrade to base and immediately reapply the current-month generated PDF download cap without resetting the stored counter.

 • If an account downgrades to base while holding more saved forms than the base tier allows, DullyPDF keeps the earliest-created saved forms up to the base cap accessible and marks the rest locked in place instead of deleting them.
 The retention dialog explains which templates remain accessible, which are locked, and how downgrade-managed Fill By Link records reopen automatically after re-upgrade.